-BUAD661Leadership and Organizational Behavior3 hoursPrerequisite:Principles of Management
+Prerequisite: Principles of Management

-A study of the understanding, prediction, and control of human behavior within organizations.
+A study of the understanding, prediction, and control of The economics of the individual firm in its decision makhuman behavior within organizations.
 In depth coverage of the theories and issues related to effective leadership styles in organizations.
 Emphasis will be given to managing conflict, change and development, power, and politics in organizations.
 Assessment of leadership within the context of Christian value systems.